omerfdmrl/alemdar/README.md

-# Alemdar
+# ICAN

-Alemdar is fast, basic neural network library.
+Ican is fast, basic neural network library.
 It's designed for experimental usages, not recommended to use commercial.

 ## Getting Started